-To change your password please view this video tutorial.
-Just a reminder, once you change your email password then you must use that new password to access the College portal.
-If you believe that any of your New River passwords has been compromised, please contact us (firstname.lastname@example.org or 304-929-6725) for assistance.
+To change your password go to the portal login page and click the Forgot Password link.
+Just a reminder, once you change your email password then you must use that new password to access the College portal and you must update your password on any other devices you use where it may be saved (mobile phones, tablets, other computers, etc.).
+If you believe that any of your New River passwords has been compromised, please contact us (email@example.com or 304-929-6725) for assistance.
 Identity theft is a real issue and taking some easy precautions can certainly save you much grief (more info about identity theft).

-If you ever forget your password, the Technology and Library Services staff doesn't know your password but we can reset it for you.
+If you ever forget your password, the Information Technology Services staff doesn't know your password but we can reset it for you.
 When you change your password it should conform to these requirements to be considered a strong password:

 - Not contain the user's account name or parts of the user's full name that exceed two consecutive characters.